-USSSA softball bat testers can only be purchased through the USSSA.
-They are out of stock for the foreseeable future.
+USSSA branded softball bat testers are out of stock for the foreseeable future.
+The Universal Softball Bat Tester has a similar dial, without the USSSA mark.
 The USA Softball fixture uses the same pass/fail threshold as the USSSA fixture, where 1450psi (USA) = 220lbs (USSSA).
 The only difference between the fixtures is units.
-USA Softball reports barrel compression in psi while the USSSA fixture uses lbs.
-The USA Softball fixture is in stock and can be purchased online.

 METAL – 1200 LBS

 -8 TO -9 BATS – 500 LBS